- Don’t worry about work just before going to bed – make a list of your priorities for the next day instead.

 - Alcohol does not aid sleep – it might send you off, but its effects will wake you in the night.

 - You know you shouldn’t smoke, but if you do, avoid it close to bed — smokers take longer to fall asleep, wake more often and often experience more sleep disruption than non-smokers.

 - Try to relax before going to bed – hot bath, good book, something you enjoy doing but do it away from bright lights.

 - If you can’t sleep, get up and do something until you feel sleepy and then go back to bed.
 If you have trouble dropping off, staying asleep, wake up very early, still feel tired when you wake, or feel dozy during the day you should talk to your doctor.
 Problems with sleep and tiredness may be the sign of something more serious such as sleep apnea or depression.

 How To Get A Better Night's Sleep

-Dr. Nemechek has published another peer-reviewed article discussing the potential of vagus nerve stimulation as treatment for active COVID-19 infection.
-Here is the abstract (summary)
+Dr. Nemechek has published another peer-reviewed article discussing the potential of pulse rate variability (PRV) as a biomarker for COVID-19 infection.
+PRV is an equivalent

 Is Autonomic Dysfunction Affecting Your Health?